Market

 Key Audit Matters

-addressed the matter Is provided in that context.
+the matter is provided in that context.

 communicated in our report.
 We have fulfilled the responsibilities described in the Auditor’s

-responsibilities for the audit of the Ind AS financial statements section of our report,
+responsibilities for the audit of the Ind AS financial statements section of our report, including

-accompanying Ind AS financial statements.
-I
+financial statements.

-the Company’s asset base.
+Company’s asset base.
 The estimates and assumptions made to determine the carrying

 determination of depreciation charges are material to the Company’s financial position and

-performance, The charges in respect of periodic depreciation are derived after estimating an
+performance.
+The charges in respect of periodic depreciation are derived after estimating an

 amounts, expected useful lives or residual value could result in a material impact on the